4.10 Alpha-2 Agonist

 Nursing Considerations

 Monitor blood pressure and pulse rate frequently when giving these medications.
+Risk of hypotension, bradycardia and sedation.

 Dosage is usually adjusted to the client’s blood pressure and can cause hypotension, bradycardia, and sedation.
 Rebound hypertension may occur if stopped abruptly.